ShreyasPen/Grade-Point-Pro/README.md

   -The print button will allow you to transfer your gpa chart into a word document, click print the save the document as you wish.
 7. FAQ:
 - The FAQ tab provides answers to common questions about using the application.
+8. Opening the database:
+- To open the database, if you are using vscode we reccomend downloading the extension sqlite-viewer, if not we reccomend using DB Browser (https://sqlitebrowser.org/dl/), or you can use any toher alternative to open a sqlite3 database.
 # How The Calculator Works
 - The calculator uses the Middleton High School and the Hillsborough County Public Schools GPA scale
 - The scale goes as follows